chrisguest75/shell_examples/33_awscli/README.md

 # README
-Demonatrates using awscli to query resources in an AWS account.
+Demonstrates using awscli to query resources in an AWS account.

 TODO:
 * Sorting by columns